-Once scenarios have been generated to consider each top risk category, the ERM functions, and specialist owners, identify which risks could have a common cause or are likely to occur simultaneously in order to develop an aggregate view.
+Once scenarios have been generated to consider each principal risk type, ERM and specialist owners, identify which risks could have a common cause or are likely to occur simultaneously in order to develop an aggregate view.

 Generally, stress and scenario tests are accumulated until the overall capital figure or the local appetite is exceeded.
 The combination of events required to exceed this capital figure is seen as a good test of suitability of the capital amount and modelling.